ncihtan/htan_missing_manual/data_submission/clin_biospec_assay.md

 ### Understanding the HTAN Data Model
 - To understand the general structure of the HTAN Data Model and HTAN Identifiers, please see the [HTAN Data Model](../data_model/overview.md) section of this manual.
-- The Data Model is implemented and [available publicly in github](https://github.com/ncihtan/htan2-data-model).